Population protocols with unreliable communication

 Note that the executions in $\mathfrak{E}_a$ might not be fair even if $E$ is fair.

-A population protocol is not always shadow-permitting.
-For example, consider a protocol with a single input state $q_0$, additional states $q_+$ and $q_-$, and a single transition $(q_0,q_0)\to(q_+,q_-)$.
-This protocol ensures that the number of agents in the states $q_+$ and $q_-$ is the same, and therefore it is never possible to add a single additional agent going from state $q_0$ to state $q_+$.
+Not all population protocols are shadow-permitting.
+For example, consider a protocol with one input state $q_0$, additional states $q_+$ and $q_-$, and one transition $(q_0,q_0)\to(q_+,q_-)$.
+As the number of agents in the states $q_+$ and $q_-$ is always the same, one can't add a single extra agent going from state $q_0$ to state $q_+$.